Nitin-Panwar/Nitin-Panwar.github.io/_posts/2018-4-19-Text Classification using machine learning.md

 title: Text Classification using machine learning
 published: true
 ---

-The goal is to improve the category classification performance for a set of text posts.
+Text classification is one of the important task that can be done using machine learning algorithm, here in this blog post i am going to share how i started with the baseline model, then tried different models to improve the accuracy and finally settled down to the best model.
+The goal here is to improve the category classification performance for a set of text posts.
 The evaluation metric is the macro F1 score.

+Accuracy is not the correct way to judge the performance of a binary classifier.
+We have other different metrics like.
+Precission, Recall, F1 Score to identify how our model is performing.

 __Micro F1 Score:__
 In Micro-average method, you sum up the individual true positives, false positives, and false negatives of the system for different sets and the apply them to get the statistics.